badgateway/structured-headers/readme.md

 Structured Headers parser for Javascript
 ========================================

-This library is a parser and serializer for the [Structured Headers][1] specification, a.k.a.
-"Structured Field Values for HTTP" (RFC8941).
+This library implements a parser and serializer for the [Structured Field Values for HTTP][2] specification. ([RFC9651][3], [RFC8941][1]).

-This specification defines a standard serialization for complex HTTP header values, including lists (arrays), dictionaries (maps) and also numbers, booleans, and binary data.
+This specification defines a standard serialization for complex HTTP header values, including lists (arrays), dictionaries (maps) and also numbers, booleans, binary data, timestamps and Unicode strings.

 The library is written in Typescript, and the examples in this document are too, but plain Javascript is also fully supported.
+It ships with ESM and CommonJS builds and has 0 dependencies.

 Compatibility
 -------------